obiwac/python-minecraft-clone/episode-13/README.md

 ```

 This will also build the Cython extensions.
-If you ever need to re-build them, you can do:
+If you ever need to rebuild them, you can do:

 ```console
 poetry build